alix2i0/react-to-electron/README.md

 ---

-✨ Now anyone can fork your repo, run `npm install`, and instantly run React as a desktop app with Electron.
+✨ Now anyone can fork your repo, run `node setup.mjs --install`, and instantly run React as a desktop app with Electron.

 ---